yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/pagination.md

 weight: 4
 ---

-Some Dashboard APIs are paginated.
-You can define what page of the results to return by adding a parameter `p` which starts at 0, indicating which page you'd like to retrieve.
+Selected Dashboard APIs can be paginated.

-Alternatively, passing `-1` as a parameter will return all items.
+You can select the number of result pages to return by adding a parameter `p` which starts at `1`.
+At the default page size, this returns items 1-10.
+Setting `p` to `2` returns items 11-20 and so on.
+Alternatively, passing `0` or lower as a parameter will return all items.

 The default page size is 10.
-You can overwrite the default page size in your tyk_analytics.conf using the `page_size` key.
+You can overwrite the default page size in your `tyk_analytics.conf` using the `page_size` key.
 It's suggested you do not modify it as it will affect the performance of the Dashboard.

 #### Sample Request: